 Next change

+4.6 Media consumption reporting for RTC

+Per clause 4.3.2:

+- An RTC Client shall support the collection and reporting at reference point RTC-5 of information about the real-time media it consumes from reference points RTC-4 and RTC-12.

+- An RTC AS shall support the collection and reporting at reference point RTC-3 of information about the real-time media it consumes from reference point RTC-4.

+Details of the consumption reporting information to be collected and reported by the RTC Client are for further study.

 Next change

 5.1 General

-The RTC procedures that are defined in this clause are classified based on the collaboration scenarios that are described in Annex A. Depending on the scenario, only a subset of the functions that are defined in clause 4.2 may be involved.
+The RTC procedures that are defined in this clause are classified based on the collaboration scenarios that are described in annex A. Depending on the scenario, only a subset of the functions that are defined in clause 4.2 may be involved.

 In general, the RTC call flow may consist of the following procedures.